-Each category had an advocate who presented the four icons in one programme, two programmes each week.
+Each category had an advocate who presented the four icons in one programme, with two programmes each week.

 Each week’s winners will be announced on the BBC1 The One Show and then there will be a grand finale of these winners to determine the greatest icon of the 20th century.
 The One Show participants on 8/1/2019 discussed what was meant by ‘an icon’.
 It was manifest that in reality, the public will vote according to its own understanding of icon – probably celebrity or influence upon oneself rather than global influence – and it assumes that the public (aka television audience) has an ability to assess global influence.
 Voters are more likely to rely upon their own personal preferences rather than a judicious balanced assessment of enduring impact on human society in and beyond the 20th century.

 In addition, the concept of on-going influence questions the categories themselves.
-In their time, celebrities such as The Beatles and Elvis Presley, mentioned by Sanjeev Bhaskar on 8/1/2019 as ‘omitted’, were influential but how will it be a lasting global influence?
+In their time, celebrities such as The Beatles and Elvis Presley, mentioned by Sanjeev Bhaskar on 8/1/2019 as ‘omitted’, were influential but how will this be a lasting global influence?
 The first two programmes in the first week of the series have been very interesting, but the series is flawed by the range of seven categories and the choice of four persons to be considered in each category.

 On the principle that the protection of human life and protecting one’s family and society are of paramount importance, the principal categories are surely political leadership followed by medicine.
 One category was leadership but medicine featured nowhere except by the inclusion of one pharmaceutical chemist Tu YouYou, whose selection I can trace only to political correctness.

 Yet the 20th century was the century of the greatest medical advances in human history.
 One hundred years ago we had no antibiotics nor vaccines, which have changed human wellbeing out of all proportion to some of the categories in this series.
 During The One Show programme, the absence of Alexander Fleming’s name was noted.
 The advances in Medical Science last century have had a profound and lasting impact upon human life and society.
 Tuberculosis has been one of the world’s greatest killers and Gerhard Domagk was fundamental to its eventual cure, working in conditions as dangerous as Tu YouYou.
 Domagk developed the first drug to successfully treat bacterial infections long before Alexander Fleming’s serendipitous discovery of penicillin, possibly actually discovered by one of his assistants.
 The popular account can be found in The Greatest Story Never Told.
-Vaccines helped to conquer childhood diseases and childhood mortality fell.
+The development of vaccines helped to conquer childhood diseases and childhood mortality fell.
 The march against malaria, smallpox and other global scourges shows that medicine, the endeavour to improve human health and wellbeing, was worthy of a category of its own.
 If this was missed by the internet search algorithm, it is probably because so many medical professionals are unsung heroes without a media bandwagon to sing their praises.
 However, what does this tell us about this panel of experts and 21st-century expertise?